wdcunha/ng-fundamentals/README.md

 ### Rout guard (CanActivate)

 Firt it was created for 404 error page.
 After created a file for 404, declaring it in app-module and creating a route, a file has to be created for [Event Route Activator](src/app/events/event-details/event-route-activator.service.ts), that needs to be add into  [app-module](src/app/app.module.ts), also in providers.
 Finally, put canActivate in the route path that wants to prevent the access or to reroute, in this case, launch 404 page when type a id that not exist typing in the address bar, then it was put in the Event Detail route line.
 It was add too a CanDeactivate to Create Event route line to prevent to cancel the create process when clicking in the button.
 It was used as string value to be grabbed by the provide and used by the function added within  [app-module](src/app/app.module.ts) called `checkDirtyState()`.
 Also it was created a variable to be checked if is to be canceled (isDirty).
+It prevents from navigating after saving unless to be set to false the flag dirty.

 ### [Resolver Service](src/app/events/event-list-resolver.service.ts) (observable - rxjs Subject)